Skip to main content

 Civil protection orders are intended to protect a victim from abuse.
-If granted a civil protection order, the courts can order that the abusive person (respondent) not contact the victim (petitioner) in person, by phone, e-mail, text message or through a third party.
-A civil protection order can order a respondent to not come within 100 yards of the petitioner, their home and workplace, as well as other locations.
+If granted a civil protection order, the courts can order that the abusive person (respondent) not contact the victim (petitioner) in-person, by phone, e-mail, text message, or through a third party.
+A civil protection order can order a respondent to not come within 100 yards of the petitioner, their home and workplace, and other locations.

 Violations of Protective Orders